-If you are not entitled to receive Statutory Maternity Pay (SMP), you may quality for Maternity Allowance (MA).
+If you are not entitled to receive Statutory Maternity Pay (SMP), you may qualify for Maternity Allowance (MA).
 If you are not sure, you should seek advice from your local Jobcentre Plus office or Citizens Advice about your eligibility.

 You can get MA if: